IMA ADVISORY SERVICES, INC.

 Life-cycle funds (also referred to as “aged-based funds” or “target-date funds”) have two broad categories: “target date” and “target risk”.

-- Target-risk funds are based on risk tolerance, and generally provide several risk levels from which to choose (for example, conservative, moderate or aggressive).
 Life-cycle funds (both target-date and target risk) may provide performance results that vary considerably from their stated investment objectives.
 Portfolio allocation ranges can vary greatly from one life-cycle fund to another.
 Performance results may also vary considerably when compared to a peer group of life-cycle funds managed according to a similar objective.

 Item 9: Disciplinary Information